apes22/javascript30/log.md

 **Today's Progress**: Array Cardio Day 2

 **Thoughts:** Today we practiced using more array helper methods.
 Some, every, find, and findIndex.
 THe last question asked us to remove an element from the array.
 I immediately thought of 3 solutions.
 One was to use splice, but that would alter the data.
 Another, would be to use filter which returns a new array without the element we want.
 The third was to use the slice along with the rest operator to create a new array without having the index we are trying to remove.
 I was so excited to have thought about different solutions.

+### Day 8: July 29, 2018

+**Today's Progress**: Fun with HTML5 Canvas

+**Thoughts:** Today we implemented a webapp that let's a user draw in a canvas by holding down the mouse and moving it around the page.
+Most of the concepts were very new.
+For example, mousemove, mousedown, mouseup, and mouseout event listeners were new to me, but now I know they are available.
+The properties for the context of the canvas to actually draw on the canvas is also something newish to me.
+Methods like beginPath(), moveTo(), lineTo(), and stroke() are things that I probably will have to google search to remember how to draw on a canvas as well as strokeStyle involving hue.
+Overall, this was a neat little exercise that showed how we can use the html5 canvas tag to draw on a webpage.